Terrain prickliness: theoretical grounds for high complexity viewsheds: Introduction

 \subsection{Prickliness}

-In this work we explore a new topographic attribute: the \emph{prickliness}.
+In this work we propose a new topographic attribute: the \emph{prickliness}.
 The definition follows directly from the above observations: it counts the number of peaks in a terrain, but does so {\em for every possible affine transformation} of the terrain.
+We first present a definition for TINs, and then we explain how the definition carries over to DEMs.